 To disable the AIP add-in for older versions, see the next section.

 Remember, when the AIP add-in is disabled, you can still use the AIP client to extend labeling beyond Office apps.

 How to configure older versions of Office to disable the AIP add-in

 For Office apps older than version 2302 (Current Channel and Semi-Annual Enterprise Channel) or version 2303 (Monthly Enterprise Channel), to prevent the AIP add-in from loading in Office apps, use the Office policy setting List of managed add-ins as documented in No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs.

 For your Windows Office apps that support built-in labeling, use the configuration for Microsoft Word 2016, Excel 2016, PowerPoint 2016, and Outlook 2016, specify the following programmatic identifiers (ProgID) for the AIP client, and set the option to 0: The add-in is always disabled (blocked)

-Deploy this setting by using Group Policy, or by using the Office cloud policy service.
+Deploy this setting by using Group Policy and Microsoft 365 Apps for enterprise administrative templates, or by using the Cloud Policy service for Microsoft 365.

-If you use the Group Policy setting Use the Sensitivity feature in Office to apply and view sensitivity labels and set this to 1, there are some situations where the AIP add-in might still load in Office apps.
+If you use the Office policy setting Use the Sensitivity feature in Office to apply and view sensitivity labels and set this to Enabled, there are some situations where the AIP add-in might still load in Office apps.
 Blocking the add-in from loading in each app prevents this happening.